mySkin Logo has been created by the doctors and scientists of St John’s Institute of Dermatology at Guy’s Hospital, King’s College London.

 Please complete the online survey, which is found here.

-We will ask you to create a login to mySkin before we collect any information.
+We will ask you to create a password before we collect any information.
 Please keep your password safe.
 We will ask for your consent to collect information from you.
 We will ask you to provide an electronic signature (‘e-consent’).

 We are collecting information about you and your psoriasis, including any treatments that you are using.
 We will ask about your physical health, mental wellbeing and everyday behaviours such as your diet and physical activity.